 own.
-To own is also scriptural (@1 Thessalonians 5: 12)&#8212;with this difference, however, that the word of God calls on all the faithful persons to own and never to choose gifts, nor even elders, as we have seen.
+To own is also scriptural (@1 Thessalonians 5: 12) -- with this difference, however, that the word of God calls on all the faithful persons to own and never to choose gifts, nor even elders, as we have seen.

-Nay, further, when a person is owned, the heart, the conscience, the affections, and respect are engaged; it is *a bond,* a bond formed by the exercise of the gift, in the heart of such who have profited thereby.
-The heart that has received blessing responds to the action of the Holy Spirit, which has taken place by means of the brother who has been its instrument; and thus the heart attaches itself to that instrument, and owns God in him; it is God&#8217;s will that it should be so, and He binds together the members of the body by these mutual helps.
+Nay, further, when a person is owned, the heart, the conscience, the affections, and respect are engaged; it is *a bond*, a bond formed by the exercise of the gift, in the heart of such who have profited thereby.
+The heart that has received blessing responds to the action of the Holy Spirit, which has taken place by means of the brother who has been its instrument; and thus the heart attaches itself to that instrument, and owns God in him; it is God's will that it should be so, and He binds together the members of the body by these mutual helps.
 And this is very especially applicable to a pastor, whose task is, to my mind, the most difficult that exists.
-What powerful bond does there not result when we own one from whom we have received blessing, who has led us on, counselled us, warned us, and preserved us from danger, and has made us know God&#8212;our God&#8212;better!
-The fact is that, according to my experience, there is more danger of overvaluing than of undervaluing a *true pastor.* Nevertheless, I see that the apostle puts a very great value upon such affections.
+What powerful bond does there not result when we own one from whom we have received blessing, who has led us on, counselled us, warned us, and preserved us from danger, and has made us know God -- our God -- better!
+The fact is that, according to my experience, there is more danger of overvaluing than of undervaluing a *true pastor*.
+Nevertheless, I see that the apostle puts a very great value upon such affections.
 Can one compare a vote of the church to bonds thus formed?

 I do not deny that apostolic authority may have been of use, in certain cases, to give a sanction to the office of elder.
 This is what can never be done by the vote of a church, where perhaps new converts are called to determine a matter requiring the greatest spiritual discernment.
 It is never said that an apostle nominates a pastor, seeing that a pastor is a gift coming directly from God.
 They did choose elders.
 It was an office for which the gift of feeding the flock of God, in one way or another, was necessary or suitable.
-But they could not nominate to a gift&#8212;a very important distinction for us, because we can enjoy the gift, without there being any one with authority to appoint an elder.
+But they could not nominate to a gift -- a very important distinction for us, because we can enjoy the gift, without there being any one with authority to appoint an elder.
 Besides, I put no limit to what the Holy Spirit can do in this respect by counsel and a truly spiritual wisdom, although there be no apostle.
 It is my wish that all that the Holy Spirit gives may in all respects be freely exercised.
 It is not here a question of right, of authority, but of duty, of charity, of those bowels of love, which spends itself for the flock of God, which desires that all that God has given may be used in its place.
 There is no rule for that.
-The
+The Holy

 {188}

-Holy Spirit always justifies Himself in His work.
+Spirit always justifies Himself in His work.
 If any one acts against the word, it is evident that it is not the Holy Spirit who led him to act.
 When Paul besought Apollos to go to Corinth, and Titus to remain in Crete, it was not a regulation for the church; but the word has given us such things, not in order that each one may always follow them, but as the precious tracks of the ways of the Spirit of God.